Barbacoa08/person-to-place/README.md

 ## features and functionality examples

-The app is fully local.
-When you first load it up you will be see the following message, "No preferences found, using default preferences" which just means that everything is turned on.
+The app is entirely local.
+On initial load, you will see the following message: "No preferences found, using default preferences," which means everything is turned on.
 ![initial loading screen of application](./readme-images/initial-loading-screen.jpg)

-Tha app has full CRUD functionality.
+The app has full CRUD functionality.
 ![GIF of an entry being shown, removed, and then added again](./readme-images/CRUD-functionality.gif)

-The app allows searching for a person, place, or timezone independant of if those options are shown.
+The app allows searching for a person, place, or timezone independent of if those options are shown.
 ![GIF of an entry being searched for by timezone and then place](./readme-images/search-place-or-timezone.gif)

-Finally, the app has a wide range of preferences to choose from, such as what columns to show, date and time format, and more.
+Finally, the app has a range of preferences, such as what columns to show, date and time format, and more.
 ![GIF of different options being enable and disabled by the preferences modal](./readme-images/app-preferences.gif)

 ## dev notes